pregan23/u3_lesson_express_sequelize/README.md

 ## Testing Pre-Built Routes

 Some routes have been set up for you already.
-Test the following routes and ensure that you are recieving a json response:
+Test the following routes and ensure that you are receiving a json response:

 - `GET` : `http://localhost:3001/api/feed/trending`
 - `GET` : `http://localhost:3001/api/feed/recents`